duncanbeyer/Walking/README.md

-This project was a completed assignement due towards the end of the DePaul University Android Software Development program.
+This project was a completed assignment due towards the end of the DePaul University Android Software Development program.

 The app is a walking tour for downtown Chicago.
 It uses geolocation and google services to track the user's location.
 A path tells the user where they should walk to.
 Geofences notify the user when they are approaching a landmark.